Skip Navigation

 The LLT RFP is a reliability-based procurement intended to secure incremental energy and capacity from new-build resources with a lead time of five or more years that will contribute to system needs over a 40-year term.

-The LTT RFP will be bifurcated into an energy stream (up to 1 TWh) and a capacity stream (600 to 800 MW).
+The LLT RFP will be bifurcated into an energy stream (LLT(e)) of up to 1 TWh and a capacity stream (LLT(c)) of 600 MW to 800 MW.
+Both streams will be administered in a single procurement window.

 Reservoir hydro with storage capability (other than pumped hydro) will be eligible only for the energy stream.
 Long-duration energy storage (LDES) resources (including pumped hydro storage and compressed air energy storage) will be eligible only for the capacity stream.

-The IESO is still exploring the possible eligibility of other emerging technologies, such as liquid air energy storage and compressed gas.
-Despite the new-build eligibility requirement, the IESO is also still considering whether to extend LLT RFP eligibility to hydro redevelopments.
+The IESO is proposing to introduce LLT(c) eligibility for other emerging technologies, such as liquid air energy storage and pumped thermal energy storage, but only to a maximum of 200 MW and may be subject to additional submission requirements.
+Despite the new-build eligibility requirement, the IESO is proposing to preclude LLT RFP eligibility for hydro redevelopments and instead encourages such projects to participate in the LT2 RFP.

 Rated Criteria